Elle Macpherson Flaunts Her Long Legs In A Mesh Swimsuit At 54

 The snaps had the stunning star and former Friends actress proudly flaunting her legs in her black swimsuit, which featured a fun mesh design across both hips to show off even more skin to the world.

-But while her dark bathing suit kept her covered on her bottom half, the Australian mom of two covered up a lot more on the top by sporting a black and white sweater over her one-piece swimwear during what appeared to be a cloudy day in her native country of Australia.
+But while her dark bathing suit kept her covered on her bottom half, the Australian mom-of-two covered up a lot more on the top by sporting a black and white sweater over her one-piece swimwear during what appeared to be a cloudy day in her native country of Australia.

 Elle’s long hair was left to flow down by her shoulders for the water shoot, though she later scooped it up into a messy bun on the top of her head.

-But Macpherson is no stranger to showing off her amazing body for the camera.
+Macpherson is no stranger to showing off her amazing body for the camera.

-Back in September, the mom of two gave her Instagram followers a good look at her bikini body as she splashed around in the ocean with her long blonde hair down in a metallic two-piece.

-The stunning photo shared by the model last year had Elle smiling from ear to ear as she posed in the ocean in her skimpy gunmetal string swimwear.
+Back in September, the model and actress gave her Instagram followers a good look at her bikini body as she splashed around in the ocean with her long blonde hair down in a metallic two-piece.
+The photo shared by the model last year had Elle smiling from ear to ear as she posed in the ocean in her skimpy gunmetal string swimwear.

 As for how she keeps her body looking so toned, she revealed some of her big secrets to Vogue Australia last year.
 The model admitted that she’s a big fan of yoga to keep her in tip-top shape and also revealed that she goes for swims in the ocean or a jog to get her heart rate up.

-Macpherson then shared details on what she eats to stay looking so amazing and told the outlet at the time that she prefers to eat “a raw vegan diet.”
+Macpherson then shared details on what she eats to stay looking so amazing.
+She told the outlet at the time that she prefers to eat “a raw vegan diet.”

 “I’m vegan at the moment, so I make veggie wraps—otherwise, it’s veggie pizza or vegetable pasta with pesto,” Elle said of a typical meal.